sixuanhan/nuggets/DESIGN.md

 ### Major data structures
 The client shall use the `ncurses` library to arrange its interactive display and allow the program to read one character from the keyboard when told that stdin has input ready.

-> A language-independent description of the major data structure(s) in this program.
-> Mention, but do not describe, any libcs50 data structures you plan to use.

 ---